 Figure 3 displays the number of MCS column dust optical depth retrievals that are assimilated into the MGCM to form part of the final reanalysis product.
 The retrieval method allows for a reliable measurement of dust optical depth during the daytime and nighttime during polar winter over this time period.
-As with the MCS temperature profiles, more retrievals are available at the end of MY 28 as a result of the dedicated campaign to observe as much as possible during the high dust loading dust storm season.

-Figure 3 - Number of retrievals of MCS column dust optical depth in 2 sol by 5° latitude bins.
-Dashed vertical lines indicate the end of a Mars year.
+Figure 3 - Number of retrievals of MCS column dust optical depth in 1 sol by 5° latitude bins.
 White indicates no data available in this particular bin.